wp-plugins/bj-lazy-load/readme.txt

 === BJ Lazy Load ===
 Contributors: bjornjohansen
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=NLUWR4SHCJRBJ
-Tags: images, lazy loading, jquery, javascript, optimize, performance, bandwidth Author URI: http://twitter.com/bjornjohansen
+Tags: images, iframes, lazy loading, jquery, javascript, optimize, performance, bandwidth Author URI: http://twitter.com/bjornjohansen
-Requires at least: 3.1
+Requires at least: 3.3
-Tested up to: 3.3.2
+Tested up to: 3.4.1
-Stable tag: 0.4.0
+Stable tag: 0.5.0

-Lazy image loading makes your site load faster and saves bandwidth.
+Lazy loading makes your site load faster and saves bandwidth.
 Uses jQuery and degrades gracefully for non-js users.
+Works with both images and iframes.

 == Description ==
-Lazy image loading makes your site load faster and saves bandwidth.
+Lazy loading makes your site load faster and saves bandwidth.

-This plugin replaces all your post images and post thumbnails with a placeholder and loads images as they enter the browser window when the visitor scrolls the page.
+This plugin replaces all your post images, post thumbnails, gravatar images and content iframes with a placeholder and loads the content as it gets close to enter the browser window when the visitor scrolls the page.

-You can also lazy load other images in your theme, by using a simple function.
+You can also lazy load other images and iframes in your theme, by using a simple function.

-Non-javascript visitors gets the original img element in noscript.
+Non-javascript visitors gets the original element in noscript.

-Includes [JqueryAsynchImageLoader Plugin for jQuery by Sebastiano Armeli-Battana](http://www.sebastianoarmelibattana.com/projects/jail) for the lazy loading magic.

 = Coming soon =
 * Serving size optimized images for responsive design/adaptive layout